 How will we investigate a complaint?

-A complaint can be made to the Duty Manager of the Pen Museum in person, or via email (email@example.com), or letter.
+A complaint can be made to the Duty Manager of the Pen Museum in person, or via email (firstname.lastname@example.org), or letter.
 A complaint can be made before, during or after a visit.
 Complaints that are made verbally to a member of staff/volunteer can often be resolved there and then.
-If necessary, the Operations Manager/ Duty Manager will be involved.
+If necessary, the Museum Manager/ Duty Manager will be involved.
 Where resolution is not possible, the complainant will be given the opportunity to formalise their complaint, as well as full details on how to do this.

 Upon receipt of a formal complaint:

 Receiving and acknowledging the complaint.
 We will acknowledge a written complaint within five working days of its receipt by an individual.
-As far as is practicable, if a complaint cannot be addressed within 5 days, a communication will be made to reflect this and a proposed timeframe for the final resolution will be offered, including explanations for that timeframe.
+As far as is practicable, if a complaint cannot be addressed within 5 days, a communication will be made to reflect this and a proposed time for the final resolution will be offered, including explanations for that time.
 The Management Committee will be notified as necessary, depending on the nature of the complaint and the resolution required.

 If the complainant is not satisfied with the first stage response.
-Second stage complaints will be investigated by the Chair of the Trustees in conjunction with the Operations Manager, as appropriate.
+Second stage complaints will be investigated by the Chair of the Trustees in conjunction with the Museum Manager, as appropriate.
 The outcome of this investigation will be communicated in writing to the complainant and will give details of any actions taken.

 If the complainant is still dissatisfied.
-The complaint will be passed up by the Chairman of the Trustees to the Pen Museum Board of Trustees.
+The complaint will be passed up by the Chair of the Trustees to the Pen Museum Board of Trustees.
 The Chair, with the involvement of the Trustees will check that the investigation so far has been carried out fully and properly.
 The Chair will check that the fundamental point of the complaint has been addressed and look at any outstanding issues raised by the complainant.
 The outcome of this process will be communicated to the complainant.